What

 welcome to return to the band.

-In this section I introduce a few of the more significant TPOK Jazz
+This section introduces a few of the more significant TPOK Jazz

 members.